micleners/gatsby-contentful/README.md

 }
 ```

+Before committing, close down you server and start it again.
+See what has changed!
 # Commit 4:

 Load posts through node-api, create template, update blogposts.js and styling

+# Deploy To Netlify

 Push your code up to your Github page by creating a new github repo (don't create a readme).
 Copy the github URL and in your local terminal run the command:
 `git remote add origin [YOUR_REPO_URL_HERE]`